truenas/documentation/content/SCALE/Storage/PermissionsSCALE.md

 ## ACL Types in SCALE

-TrueNAS SCALE offers two types of ACLs: POSIX.1e, which is the SCALE default, and NSFv4, which uses the same editor as TrueNAS CORE.
+TrueNAS SCALE offers two types of ACLs: POSIX.1e, which is the SCALE default, and NSFv4.

 Users can select what ACL type they'd like a new dataset to use while creating it.
 To change an existing dataset's ACL type, click the <i class="material-icons" aria-hidden="true" title="Options">more_vert</i> button next to the intended dataset and select *Edit Options*.
 Next, click *Advanced Options* and scroll down to the *ACL Type* drop-down.